Guides

 A few things to think about before you start:

-Workspaces and multi-tenancy.
+1. Workspaces and multi-tenancy.
 If you're building a multi-tenant SaaS product, look for a document signature API that supports customer workspaces.
-Each of your customers gets an isolated environment with their own templates, signing history, and (optionally) email domain.
-This keeps data cleanly separated without building tenant isolation yourself.
+Each of your customers gets an isolated environment with their own templates, signing history, branding, and (optionally) email domain.
+This keeps data cleanly seperated without building tenant isolation yourself.

 Getting started